OliviaOtteh/NEXUS-EHR-Electronic-Health-Records-System/README.md

 ## NEXUS EHR (Electronic Health Records System)
-A simulated NIST RMF portfolio project for Nexus, a fictional Integrated Health Records System (IHR).
+A simulated NIST RMF portfolio project for Nexus, a fictional Integrated Health Records System EHR).
 Covers system categorization, control selection, SSP, risk assessment, POA&M, ATO, and continuous monitoring.
 Built for learning purposes only.

+# PROJECT NAME

+# 🏥 NEXUS— ELECTRONIC HEALTH RECORDS SYSTEM
+**Document Type:** System Overview
+**System Name:** Nexus
+**Version:** 1.0
+**Status:** Draft
+**Classification:** Unclassified — For Portfolio Use Only

 ## **OBJECTIVE**

-This project simulates an end-to-end NIST Risk Management Framework (RMF) authorization process for Nexus, a fictional Integrated Health Records System (IHR).
+This project simulates an end-to-end NIST Risk Management Framework (RMF) authorization process for Nexus, a fictional Electronic Health Records System (EHR).
 The primary focus is to demonstrate practical understanding of system categorization, security control selection, implementation, assessment, authorization, and continuous monitoring of a healthcare system that processes Protected Health Information (PHI) and Personally Identifiable Information (PII).

 This hands-on project is designed to build and demonstrate real-world GRC and security documentation skills in a healthcare compliance context.